Lindon W. Barrett: Academic career

 He became one of the founding members of the African American Studies program at UCI, where he served as director from 2003 until 2007.
 He taught an array of subjects at UCI, including literary culture and theory, gender and sexuality, African American literature and pop culture.
-Barrett would go on to be a respected writer and author of numerous books that deal with race and other social issues the most notable being Racial Blackness and the Discontinuity of Western Modernity and Blackness and Value: Seeing Double.
+Barrett would go on to be a respected writer and author of numerous books that deal with race and other social issues.